balantaim/contacts-app/TASK_DESCRIPTION.md

 - Email address/es

-If you decide to add more (such as street address, birthday, notest,  etc.) go for it.
+If you decide to add more (such as street address, birthday, notes,  etc.) go for it.